How to Use Photographs as Supporting Evidence in Your Injury Claim

 Our Skilled Attorneys Can Assist you with Photo Evidence

 Ultimately, it is crucial to have an experienced, knowledgeable lawyer who knows how to best use your photographs to support their argument and demonstrate the cause of the accident and the extent of your injuries.
-Our personal injury lawyers at Kamensky, Cohen, and Riechelson can help you incorporate your photographs as evidence in your accident claim in several ways.
+Our personal injury lawyers at Cohen & Riechelson can help you incorporate your photographs as evidence in your accident claim in several ways.
 First, we can evaluate your photographs to determine their relevance and usefulness as evidence in your claim.
 We can also provide guidance on what types of photographs are most helpful and how to take them.